appium/java-client/README.md

   - `IOSMobileCapabilityType#START_IWDP`
   - `IOSMobileCapabilityType#ALLOW_TOUCHID_ENROLL`
   - `MobileCapabilityType#EVENT_TIMINGS`

+- **[UPDATE]** Dependencies were updated:
+  - `org.seleniumhq.selenium:selenium-java` was updated to 3.4.0
+  - `cglib:cglib` was updated to 3.2.5
+  - `org.apache.httpcomponents:httpclient` was updated to 4.5.3
+  - `commons-validator:commons-validator` was updated to 1.6
+  - `org.springframework:spring-context` was updated to 4.3.8.RELEASE

 *5.0.0-BETA7*
 - **[ENHANCEMENT]** The ability to customize the polling strategy of the waiting was provided. [#612](https://github.com/appium/java-client/pull/612)